LucasDelfino92/morrowindsharp/mendingmw.md

 - [**Immersive Run Fix**](https://www.nexusmods.com/morrowind/mods/45947) by Petethegoat: normalizes the player's movement speed, ensuring they run at a consistent speed even during diagonal movement.
 - [**Quest Skill Reward Fix**](https://www.nexusmods.com/morrowind/mods/48269) by Merzasphor: makes the game treat skill increases from quests as if there were raised via normal means, solving numerous problems with how the game treats these skill increases.
 - [**Skill Increase GMST Fix**](https://www.nexusmods.com/morrowind/mods/48029) by Merzasphor: fixes several engine bugs related to GMSTs used when raising skills via NPC training and skill books.

-## OPTIMIZATION

-- [**Morrowind Optimization Patch**](https://www.nexusmods.com/morrowind/mods/45384?) by Remiros and Greatness7: greatly improves performance and fixes some mesh errors.
-MO2 will install the mod as a BAIN package.
-Tick **all options** and click **OK**.
-  - Hide/delete **meshes\f\furn_web00.nif** and **meshes\f\furn_web10.nif**.
-These meshes are buggy and cause visual problems when seen from a distance.
-  - Note that users who have decided to install tree replacers, such as Vurt's, have consistently run into issues with this mod's **MGE XE Addon**.
-Keep this in mind if you run into trouble in the future.
-The rest of the guide features no such replacers.
-- [**Project Atlas**](https://www.nexusmods.com/morrowind/mods/45399) by the Project Atlas Team: optimizes the most performance heavy areas of vanilla Morrowind through texture atlases.
-  - MO2 will install this mod as a BAIN package.
-Tick **00 Core** and click **OK**.
-  - Hide/delete **meshes\x\ex_imp_plat_01.nif**.
-This mesh is buggy and can cause problems when traveling from Raven Rock to Fort Frostmoth using the boat.

 ## EXPANSION DELAY